marbetschar/marco.betschart.name/areas/elementary-os/dual-boot-elementary-windows-with-full-disk-encryption.md

 8. Create the Windows 10 USB stick: `~/Downloads/woeusb-*.bash --device ~/Downloads/Win10_*.iso /dev/sdX`
 9. Done.

-### 1.3 Completely Wipe Hard Drive (Optional)
+### 1.3 Completely Wipe Hard Drive (Recommended, Optional)

 While this step is optional, it is highly recommended to wipe the entire hard drive before starting this setup.
-This ensures ...
+This ensures your complete hard drive is filled with random data, which makes it much harder to decrypt your data after your completed this setup.
+It also makes sure you don't have any remainings of a (potential) previous install on your hard disk.

 To do so, we boot elementary OS in Demo Mode: